The Rolodex Spirit in a Digital World

 For my fellow veterans, a CRM is essentially your digital filing cabinet, mailing service, and secretary all rolled into one.
 It’s designed to track every "touch" so nothing falls through the cracks.
 It can hold 10,000 names and automate emails based on "click-through rates."

-But here is the irony: We’ve become experts at collecting names and novices at building relationships.
+But here is the irony: We’ve become experts at collecting names for our databases, and novices at building relationships with the people behind those names.

 We’ve traded the personal touch for a "set-it-and-forget-it" strategy.
 With all the power of the modern database, many are responding to fewer people than we did when we used the Rolodex and a rotary phone.